 DingDoong also offers flexibility to merchants, who can decide where they want to deliver and set flat shipping rates based on various conditions such as zip code, order value, and weight.
 The app provides an all-in-one solution that makes delivery planning a breeze for both merchants and customers.

-Take advantage of DingDoong's features and get started with your delivery planning today!Making the Holidays Hassle-Free: The Importance of Delivery Date
+Take advantage of DingDoong's features and get started with your delivery planning today!How to set up a Delivery Date Picker for your Shopify online store without any coding?

 Don't let delivery delays ruin the holiday shopping experience.